 While rats and mongooses have been eliminated on target islands due to the increasing rat population, the snakes are still in danger from human predation aside from invasive species (some people consider them dangerous and will kill them) or people who want to keep them as pets.

 Thus Antiguan Racer conservation project is planned out.
 These snakes have a very limited genetic blueprint and are susceptible to disease and snake mites.
 Another problem is the lack of suitable lizard prey for the snakes, many of which are underweight.
 Rising sea levels and hurricanes also harm the snakes.

 Aggressive conservation efforts and conservation measures have helped the snake species return from the brink of extinction.
 Among the Antiguan racer conservation project is the poisoning of rats and mongooses on neighboring islands, which has allowed the introduction of snakes.
 This will not only help with increasing the overall population but also help with genetic diversity.

 Although captive breeding has been attempted, the snake is so fragile genetically that it succumbs to disease too easily under these conditions.
 Feeding the snakes in captivity is also very difficult.

 Do you know of or are you a part of an organization or know any environmental awareness group that works to conserve the Antiguan Racer?

-Organizations that raise awareness on converting these species like the Durrell Wildlife Conservation Trust, Fauna and Flora International (FFI), and Island Resources Foundation.
+Organizations raising awareness on converting these species include the Durrell Wildlife Conservation Trust, Fauna and Flora International (FFI), and Island Resources Foundation.
 Then please contact us to have it featured on Our Endangered World.

 Antiguan racers are a rare and endangered species of Antigua Snake.
 They have one distinctive characteristic that sets them apart from other snakes: they do not have venom but instead, use their teeth and can only be found in Antigua and Barbuda.